 Quite an obvious point, but it’s also one of the easiest to overlook.
 Do your due diligence on the country and culture where you plan to hire employees.
 Without this research, you’ll be entering a market blindly and risk hiring someone that may not be fit for the job.
 A perfect resume does not equal perfect work habits.
 A better understanding of the culture means a better understanding of the individual you plan to hire.
 Business practices that work back home won’t translate the same with your global employees.

 Geert Hofstede researched how different cultures influence the way people interact with each other.
 Through his study, Hofstede discovered six distinct cultural elements that can help someone prepare for hiring an overseas employee:

 Taking these dynamics into consideration will help you fine-tune your job descriptions and yield you the best talent tailored for your business needs.

-	Chances are you won’t be able to meet the person or people you plan to hire overseas face to face.
+Chances are you won’t be able to meet the person or people you plan to hire overseas in person.
 That means you will have to consider what are the best ways to find talent in a certain country.
 For many companies, social networks help recruiters find quality candidates.
 70% of job seekers are searching for opportunities on mobile, and 84% of companies are using social media for recruiting purposes.